TobiasPSP/doneland_sources/README.md

 :stopwatch: Reading time: 10 minutes.

 ## Quick overview
-Transistors work similar to a dam, and while a valve wheel in a dam controls how much water can flow through the dam, the voltage at the transistor control pin (*base* or *gate*) controls how much current can flow through the remaining two pins.
+Transistors work similar to a dam, and while a *valve wheel* in a dam *controls how much water can flow* through the dam, the transistor control pin (*base* or *gate*) controls how much current can flow through the remaining two pins.

-That's why a transistor can be viewed like a voltage-driven adjustable resistor (similar to a manually operated potentiometer), and in its two extreme positions a transistor acts like a plain *on*/*off*-switch.
+So a transistor can act either as a **switch** or a **potentiometer**.

 <img src="/Images/damIntro1.jpg" width="110%" height="110%" />

-**Acting as a switch**: in its most extreme scenarios, the transistor control pin is either 0V or full voltage.
-Depending on transistor type, this will either turn the transistor completely *on* (producing a shortcut), or completely *off* (being non-conductive).

-The transistor now acts like a simple **switch**, only instead of you flipping a real switch, the transistor can be controlled electronically.
-In fact, in many scenarios power transistors (*MOSFETs*) are used this way to replace slow and power-hungry mechanical relais.
+**Switch**: in the most extreme scenario, the transistor control pin is either telling the transistor to be completely *on* (fully conductive), or completely *off* (non-conductive).
+This way, the transistor is acting like a physical **switch**, only instead of you flipping a real switch, the transistor can be controlled electronically.
+In fact, in many scenarios power transistors (*MOSFETs*) are used this way to replace slow and power-hungry mechanical relais, and thanks to transistors, a tiny non-powerful low-voltage button can control huge currents or dangerous voltages.

-**Acting as an amplifier**: if you submit a voltage inbetween the two extremes, the transistor resistance slowly decreases or increases.
-So a tiny voltage change at the control pin can result in a massive current change inbetween its other two pins.
-Here, the transistor is used as an **amplifier**.
+**Amplifier**: depending on transistor type, the control pin is driven either by *voltage* or by *current*.
+When you slowly increase *voltage* or *current*, the transistor acts as a variable resistor and slowly increases or decreases its resistance.
+So a transistor not only supports *on* and *off* but can also be used like a potentiometer.
+Unlike a real potentiometer, the transistor supports significant currents, depending on type, so it can work as an *amplifier*: a tiny voltage or current at the control pin can produce a massive current.

 ### Circuit Symbols